garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

 ## Variable Selection

 There were large amounts of colinearity amongst predictor variables, such as the different math skills or banking attributes.
-For this reason correlation charts were created by groups of variables with high colinearity to evaluate which of the variables should be selected based on their colinearity with the outcome variable (Poverty Bool).
+For this reason correlation charts were created by groups of variables with high colinearity to evaluate which of the variables should be selected for final analysis based on their colinearity with the outcome variable (Poverty Bool) and versus other predictor variables.

 For example, the below Financial Variables were analyzed and eventually only "Number of Financial Activites" was chosen for modeling, due to its high colinearity with Poverty Bool and the other variables were excluded due to their high colinearity with the variable "Number of Financial Activities".